 - An original power of attorney.
 We need to have a specific power of attorney.
 It must be in French, signed by your legal representative, sealed with a commercial stamp, and it must mention the name of your debtor

 - Copies of the complete contractual documentation, starting with the contracts, orders, confirmations, delivery notes, and invoices

 The duration can be important, because it’s mandatory to check the debts of all the creditors who lodge claims before making a proposition of a payment plan (in general, in 10 years by annual payment).

 Consequences in insolvency proceedings for limited and unlimited companies are the same as the consequences in receivership and bankruptcy proceedings for both kinds of companies.

 6.6.
 Pools of creditors

 There are two creditor pools that the court may decide to build.
-The first is made up of committees of credit institutions, and the second contains the main suppliers of the goods or services.
+The first is made up of the committees of the credit institutions, and the second contains the main sellers of the goods or services.
 These committees are invited to comment on a draft recovery plan.
 The creditors’ representatives inform the creditors of the opening of the proceedings, receive their declarations of claims, and ask the bankruptcy judge to accept or reject these claims.
 They alone are empowered to take action in the collective interests of the creditors.

-The suspect period starts on the date of the cessation of payments, and all acts of payment during this period may be declared void if the contracting parties were aware of the cessation of payments.
+The suspect period starts on the date of cessation of payments, and all acts of payment during this period may be declared void if the contracting parties were aware of the cessation of payments.